 Looking to buy a manufactured home in Colorado?
 Get started by having a few conversations with other owners.
 Consider whether your priorities make a mobile home a good choice, find out what you need to know about local laws, identify a few places to shop, and browse the websites of the manufacturers.

 Once you’ve decided, line up your financing and insurance, sign on the line, and get your site ready.
 When the home is delivered and installed, you’ll be ready for the manufactured home life.

 Overwhelmed?
 There’s a lot to learn.
 That’s why we’ve put together this guide to buying a manufactured home in Colorado.
 You’ll be moving into your new home faster than the weather can change from a heatwave to a blizzard!

-Here are 8 important steps you should know before buying a mobile home in Colorado.
+Here are 8 steps you should follow to buy manufactured home in Colorado.

 Table of Contents:

 The best people to tell you about buying and living in a mobile home are the people who have already done it.
 (By the way, we’ll use “mobile home” and “manufactured home” interchangeably, since they’re both in common use.
 Technically, though, any home built according to Housing and Urban Development (HUD) code since 1976 is a “manufactured home.”)

 There are plenty of experienced owners to talk to; according to the U.S. Census Bureau, there are 97,976 such homes in Colorado.
 With their combination of value, price, and lifestyle, manufactured homes are a popular choice.
 About 4.0% of all housing units in the state are manufactured homes, and nationally the rate is even higher—about 6.1%).

 With Colorado’s population of about 5,893,630 people, those numbers indicate that many people are buying manufactured homes each year.
 Manufactured Housing Survey data show that in 2019 alone there were 780 new mobile homes shipped to locations within Colorado.